project-chip/connectedhomeip/docs/silabs/general/COMMISSIONING.md

 - Ethernet devices get into the operational network when their Ethernet cable is connected.
 Therefore the devices are normally already on the network before commissioning.
 - Wi-Fi and Thread devices must have credentials configured before the devices can be joined into the operational network.
 This is normally done over BLE.

-The first step is for the device to enter commissioning mode, following one of two scenarios:
+This page focuses on Wi-Fi and Thread.
+The first step for these devices is to enter commissioning mode, following one of two scenarios:

 | Scenario Name | Description |
 | ------------------------- | ----------- |